 - Use good hosting close to the bulk of your target market.
 WPX hosting for affiliate sites and Cloudways for sites needing more processing juice.
 If you’re using Nitropack (will discuss a few paragraphs down), then Cloudways is better as it’ll handle the beating Nitropack gives it.

-If you want to push the envelope, run your own VPS with Wordops, Runcloud, or Gridpane sitting on top of it, running a pure Nginx server configuration (no Apache)
+If you want to push the envelope, run your own VPS with Wordops, Runcloud, or Gridpane sitting on top of it, running a pure Nginx virtual private server configuration (no Apache)

 - Use good DNS hosting.
 Ideally either Cloudflare or if you don’t like Cloudflare, use Digital Ocean.
 Both are in the 10 top on https://dnsperf.com